openshift/origin/UPGRADE.md

 (with the `namespace` field set) or `/ns/namespace-name/localsubjectaccessreview`.
 In Origin 1.y / OSE 3.y, support for `/ns/namespace-name/subjectaccessreview` wil be removed.
 At that time, the openshift docker registry image must be upgraded in order to continue functioning.

+1. The `deploymentConfig.rollingParams.updatePercent` field is deprecated in favor of `deploymentConfig.rollingParams.maxUnavailable` and `deploymentConfig.rollingParams.maxSurge`.
+The `updatePercent` field will be removed  in Origin 1.1 (OSE 3.1).